CSC207-UofT/course-project-mer/phase2/Progress_Report_Phase2.md

 * Communicating with each others about code segments in discord.
 This makes the UI implementation easier.
 ![Capture2](https://user-images.githubusercontent.com/90644967/145303038-353ed5b2-47cd-4b14-bd96-9698be9db40a.PNG)
 * Found other classes that violated clean architecture and discussed possible solutions.
-* Finished implementation on serialization (all entities)
+* Finished implementation on serialization (all entities).

 ## Dec 5th:

-* Discussed and concluded that parent class “LibraryControl” is no longer needed, as more detailed responsibilities were distributed among different controllers
+* Discussed and concluded that parent class “LibraryControl” is no longer needed, as more detailed responsibilities were distributed among different controllers.
-* Finished the rest of the classes
+* Finished the rest of the classes.
-* Solved clean architecture issue
+* Solved clean architecture issue.
-* Finish implementing the user interface
+* Finish implementing the user interface.

 <table>